iszczesniak/cpp/variadic/index.md

 # Parameter pack

-We define a parameter pack with the ellipsis that is followed by the pack name.
+We define a **parameter pack** with the ellipsis that is followed by the pack name.
 A parameter pack can be of a template or a function.
-A parameter pack is used in a pack expansion or a fold expression.
+A parameter pack is used in a **pack expansion** or a **fold expression**.

 ## Paczka parametrów szablonu